 Although it is heavy in fat, olive oil is a healthy type of fat that has been linked to improved physiological health.
 It also contains a number of essential elements, including vitamin E, vitamin K, and trace levels of potassium.

+There are several health benefits of olive oil.
 High-quality extra virgin olive oil boosts your heart, brain, joints, and more because of its potent antioxidants.
 However, no matter how healthy, it's still fat and should be taken in moderation.
 If consumed in excess, it might cause weight gain, which in turn might cause other health issues.

 Olive oil might also not be for everyone, and if you're unsure about adding it to your diet, it's better to consult a clinical nutritionist before making a decision.